Carrot Cake Cinnamon Rolls with Mascarpone Icing

 I’m so glad you’re here!
 Follow along on Pinterest for more inspiration!

-As it always goes with baking, you want to use the highest quality ingredients possible to get the best flavors in your baked goods.
+As it always goes with baking, you want to use the highest quality ingredients possible to get the best flavors possible in your baked goods.
 First and foremost, I always try to get a very good quality butter.
 Finlandia® imported butter is one of the ingredients that can enhance the flavor in any sweet or savory dish you are making and what I used in these Carrot Cake Cinnamon Rolls.
 I also used it in my Italian Ricotta Peach Cookies!
 Finlandia has been making cheese and butter in Finland for over 100 years and is owned by farmers who treat their cows like family.
 They offer delicious, high-quality dairy products made from pure ingredients and there is nothing artificial in their cheese or butter!

 I know I say this all the time, but it is just a simple trick like using great ingredients to take your food to the next level!
 I’m in the kitchen a LOT so I spend a lot of time thinking about butter and have tried so many different brands out there.
 The amazing flavor of Finlandia really stands out to me.
 You really can taste the difference between a high-end butter and the regular supermarket stuff.
 Discover the legendary taste for yourself!

-Carrot cake combined with cinnamon rolls is a match made in heaven and will make your Easter (or any day) brunch an unforgettable one.
+Carrot cake combined with cinnamon rolls is a match made right in heaven and will make your Easter (or any day) brunch an unforgettable one.
 Seriously, no other cinnamon rolls even exist to me anymore after tasting these.
 Beginner bakers can take these on and be happy with the results – trust me!
 If you’re loving cinnamon rolls, be sure to check out my Crock Pot Cinnamon Bun Casserole.
 Make sure you try these melt-in-your-mouth beauties out soon (and mail me the extras).

 Check out Finlandia’s butter and other amazing products by following along with them on social media (@FinlandiaCheese)!